tgutmann87/mc-utility/README.md

 **Unpack**\
 Command: `python3 mc_utility.py unpack <pathway> <ZIP_File_Name>`

 The unpack function allows you to unpack a server backup and requires two additional commands.
 The first parameter is the pathway where the server backup should be unpacked to.
 If the directory doesn't exist the uitility will create it and any required parents.
-The pathway will also be stored in the `/etc/mcserver_backup.info`.
+The pathway will also be stored in the `/etc/mc_utility/mc_utility.info`.
 Additionally, if the directory does exist it will be deleted and re-created with the assumption there was a working version of the server already in that directory.
 The second parameter is simply the ZIP backup that you'd like to unpack.

+---

+**Properties**\
+Command: `python3 mc_utility.py properties (list/change) <property_to_change> <property_value>`

+The properties function has two sepearte sub-functions that can be executed:
+* List - Displayes the Minecraft `server.properties` configuration file.
+* Change - Allows the changing of properties in the `server.properties` configuration file.

+When using the change sub-function you will have to specify the property from `server.properties` exactly as it appears in the file.
+In addition please be aware of the following value restrictions for each type of property:
+* Integer values are restricted to values between 1 and 29,999,984.
+* String values are restricted to 512 characters.
+Please note any string with spaces will require `""`.
+* Boolean values are restricted to strings `true` or `false`.
+* Values with limited selections (i.e. difficulty) have buit in checks that verrify the value provided matches one within it's set.

+---